CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab02.md

 The details and benchmarks provided in the model catalog, along with the ability to visually compare models provides a useful starting point when identifying candidate models for a generative AI solution.
 You can then test candidate models with a variety of system and user prompts in the chat playground.

+## Summary

+In this lab, you explored the Azure AI Foundry model catalog, reviewing details and benchmarks for models such as **gpt-4.1** and **Phi-4-mini-instruct**.
+You compared models based on quality, accuracy, and cost, then created an Azure AI Foundry project and deployed the gpt-4.1 model.
+You tested the model in the chat playground, providing system instructions and queries, and later deployed the Phi-4-mini-instruct model to compare its performance.
+By the end, you gained hands-on experience in managing AI projects, deploying models, testing their responses, and evaluating models to select the most suitable one for a given task.

+### You have successfully completed the Hands-on Lab!